DataDog/hiring-engineers/answers.md

 ### Connecting to the server

-Once Vagrant has brought up the server you will need to connect to it by performing a Vagrant ssh.
+Once Vagrant has brought up the server you will need to connect to it by performing a ````vagrant ssh````.
 This simulates connecting to the server through Secure Socket Shell (SSH).
 The following command connects to the Ubuntu Bionic server that we just spun up:
 ````
 vagrant ssh
 ````